 Who is your greatest inspiration?

 The people I am surrounded with each day keep me going.
 The entire Barrecore team, clients and other incredibly inspiring people in the community make all of the effort worth it.
-It’s also a huge boost each time I hear how pumped someone is when they see positive change in their body!
+It’s also a huge boost each time I hear how pumped someone is when they see a positive change in their body!

 How and why did you develop your nutrition programme, barreNOURISH?